googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

   Initially prefix your targets with `:experimental-`.
 - `.bazelignore` to include the newest `google/cloud/${library}/quickstart/` directory.
 The ubsan build fails otherwise.
-- `.codecov.yml` to exclude generated code from the code coverage reports.

 ## Fix formatting nits